JeschkeLab/DeerLab/README.md

 The early versions of DeerLab (up to version 0.9.2) are written in MATLAB.
 The old MATLAB codebase is archived and can be found [here](https://github.com/JeschkeLab/DeerLab-Matlab).

+A graphical user interface (GUI) for processing DEER data using DeerLab is now available as a separate package called [DeerAnalysis](https://github.com/JeschkeLab/DeerAnalysis).
 ## Requirements

 DeerLab is available for Windows, Mac and Linux systems and requires **Python 3.9** to **3.13**